 To begin this synthesis, all comments recorded on post-it notes by CFS #1 meeting participants were reviewed and grouped into general categories.
 The categories and comments were then further organized into a series of "themes" expressing desired directions for Austin's future.
 As part of this exercise, similar comments were grouped into "sub-themes" under each theme.
-This paper was then updated with the results from the MiaB exercise completed through March 31, 2010 and online surveys through March 15, 2010 (Note: the survey results are about 95% complete, there are a few hundred surveys that are being processed and will be added to the final results).
+This paper was then updated with the results from the MiaB exercise and online surveys processed by March 29, 2010.
+(Note: the survey results are about 95% complete, there are a few hundred surveys that are being processed and will be added to the final results).
 Analysis of the broader results largely echoed the overall themes from CFS #1.
 However, some new or changed themes emerged.
 The most significant variations are summarized as follows: